Home Compare G24.DE vs MSCI

 Scout24 vs MSCI: Which Stock Looks Stronger in 2026?

-MSCI holds the cleaner structural position, with profitability as the main driver and stability adding further support.
+The structural profiles are close, with MSCI carrying a narrow edge on stability.
 Scout24 SE still has the edge on stability, which keeps the comparison from looking entirely one-sided.
 The market setup broadly confirms the structural lead — MSCI holds the more constructive position.
 That puts structure and market broadly in agreement — MSCI's lead looks more confirmed than conflicted.

 The comparison is based on similar long-term financial trajectories, not sector labels.
-Peer scores are normalised within each company's primary universe (G24.DE: STOXX 600, MSCI: Russell 1000).
+Peer scores are normalised within each company's primary universe (G24.DE: HDAX, MSCI: Russell 1000).

 Trajectory Similarity